British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 We recommend students continue to pursue three of their original subjects (and in exceptional cases four) to A2 level.
-This is when they will extend their knowledge of a chosen subject in preparation for university study.
+It is now when they will extend their knowledge of a chosen subject in preparation for university study.

 Sixth Form life

-Entering Sixth Form is an exciting transition and it is very much up to the individual student to plan their programme and extra-curricular activities.
-We want students to enjoy their time in Sixth Form while studying a British Secondary Curriculum in Romania and to take away a wealth of academic and extra-curricular skills.
+Entering Sixth Form is an exciting transition, and it is very much up to the individual student to plan their programme and extra-curricular activities.
+We want students to enjoy their time in Sixth Form while studying a British Secondary Curriculum in Romania and taking with them a wealth of academic and extra-curricular skills.